 The configuration parameters are described in Table 2.
 These will be programmable through the VME backplane.
 Unless otherwise noted, they are common for all channels.
 Note that the sample period is 8 ns and the ADC units are 12 bits, 0-4095.

-7. FDC Pulse analysis configuration parameters
+7. FDC pulse analysis configuration parameters

 The configuration parameters are described in Table 3.
-They are programmable through the VME backplane.

-All the quantities in the text abbreviated with capital letters are assumed to be programmable parameters.
-Unless otherwise noted, these parameters are common for all the channels.
+These will be programmable through the VME backplane.
+Unless otherwise noted, they are common for all channels.